Ravalesh/aws-bootcamp-cruddur-2023/journal/week0.md

  - Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts

- I came up with an archetectural diagram for the CICD process followed in my Company:
+ I came up with an archetectural diagram for the CICD process:

  https://lucid.app/lucidchart/a9cee8f6-a310-43a1-bb81-86c847833f3c/edit?viewport_loc=-119%2C-70%2C4039%2C1940%2C0_0&invitationId=inv_0c8c4d6b-0664-4866-a3ec-36ba7f86682e